Rashmi-2005-Ranjan/Tic-Tac-Toe-Android-Application/README.md

 ---

 ## Features
-- **Single-player mode**: Challenge the AI with varying difficulty levels.
 - **Two-player mode**: Play locally with a friend.
 - **Intuitive UI**: A sleek and responsive interface for all devices.
 - **Kotlin-powered**: Fully developed using modern Android development practices.